Back to state guides

 Do you need a license to sell homemade food in Connecticut?

-Yes, Connecticut requires all home bakers and food producers to obtain an annual Cottage Food Operator license from the Connecticut Department of Consumer Protection (DCP) before making any sales.
+Yes.
+In Connecticut you need an annual Cottage Food Operator license from the Connecticut Department of Consumer Protection before you make a single sale.

 What is the fee for a Connecticut Cottage Food Operator license?